 As we grow up, we learn the hard truth that everything that feels good isn't necessarily good

 for us.
 Good-tasting food is often unhealthy, having fun usually means not getting work done, and relaxing is sometimes just a euphemism for laziness.
 In the world of adult responsibility, we come to equate pleasure with self-indulgence, sinfulness, and guilt.
 Certainly, focusing solely on superficial pleasures is unlikely to bring lasting fulfillment, but making room for the occasional indulgence may do us more good than we realize.
+Here, then, are 5 guilty pleasures you can stop feeling guilty about (in moderation):

 2. Gossip.
-For everyone who has ever resolved to avoid gossip, but then found themselves unable to resist whispering about someone else's business, take heart: recent research suggests that gossip serves an important social function, and that gossipers may actually have others' best interests in mind.
-In their studies, the researchers found that a majority of participants were willing to anonymously divulge incriminating information about another participant's bad behavior if this information would help a third participant avoid becoming a victim, even if they had to pay to do it.
+For everyone who has ever resolved to avoid gossip, but then found themselves unable to resist whispering about someone else's business, take heart: Recent research suggests that gossip serves an important social function, and that gossipers may actually have others' best interests in mind.
+In their studies, the researchers found that a majority of participants were willing to anonymously divulge incriminating information about another participant's bad behavior if this information would help a third participant avoid becoming a victim—even if they had to pay to do it.
 This kind of gossip is useful in that it holds offenders accountable and protects innocent people from exploitation by toxic friends, unfaithful romantic partners, or corrupt employers.
-Of course, not all gossip is altruistic.
-Spreading false rumors or bringing someone down out of jealousy, spite, or prejudice is unlikely to help anyone–or bring you much genuine pleasure.
+Of course, not all gossip is altruistic: Spreading false rumors or bringing someone down out of jealousy, spite, or prejudice is unlikely to help anyone—or bring you much genuine pleasure.